rorhug/tcal/README.md

 Once logged in, students were provided with:

+- The ability to invite your friends by email
 - The next few class times and venues
 - The ability to manually trigger a sync
 - A list of recent manual/auto attempts to sync, whether they succeeded and how many events were changed
-- The ability your friends by email

 When exam timetables came out in the Winter of 2016, I built a scraper for that too.
 This put each exam time, place, course code, student exam number and even [seat number](#Reveal-seat-numbers) into your calendar.